 You know how new DVDs and Blu-rays always come out on a Monday?
 Netflix laughs in the face of such regimented scheduling and instead releases all of its new TV shows and movies whenever the heck it feels like it.

+That can make keeping track of all of the new stuff a first-world nightmare of epic proportions.
 But help is at hand: here we highlight all of the best new stuff on Netflix.
 And yes, that does mean we've left out all of the rubbish (I'm looking at you, Frontier).
 So with no further ado, allow us to guide you, truffle pig-like, to the finest and freshest streaming fungus.

 Note: the newest stuff is at the top of the list, with subsequent pages showing the shows and movies we added previously

 It’s India’s first Netflix ‘original’ series, starring Saif Ali Khan, Nawazuddin Siddiqui, Radhika Apte and directed by all-time favourite Anurag Kashyap.
 Sold?
 Okay but let us tell more.
 It's based on a best-selling novel (Sacred Games) by Vikram Chandra, and a theme set in Mumbai, India.
 Inspired by the classics of 19th century fiction, Sacred Games portrays the filth, crime, politics and sin in Mumbai or India in general.
 We’d not really call it a ‘web-series’ but it's more like a movie stretched out to eight episodes.
 The genre is crime/thriller and it's going to be on Netflix globally, in 20 languages.
 But what makes it so special is the cast and its ‘original’ Netflix tag.